ETdoFresh/CSharpNetworking/README.md

    3. `Place all certificates in the following store`: `Trusted Root Certification Authorities`

 ### Caveats
 As shown in the examples, this implementation uses buffers and streams.
 If the data is larger than the buffer, it will be split into multiple packets.
-This is not handled in the example, but it is something to be aware of when implementing this in a production environment.
+This is not handled in the example, but it is something to be aware of when implementing this in your production environment.